algorandfoundation/specs/dev/ledger.md

    executed.

- - The _lock_ $x$, which is an optional 32-bit integer specifying mutual exclusion .
-If $x \neq 0$ (i.e., $x$ is set) and this transaction is confirmed, then this transaction prevents another transaction with the lock set to the same value from being confirmed until $r_2$ is confirmed.
+ - The _lock_ $x$, which is an optional 32-bit integer specifying mutual exclusion.
+If $x \neq 0$ (i.e., $x$ is set) and this transaction is confirmed, then this transaction prevents another transaction from the same sender and with the lock set to the same value from being confirmed until
+   $r_2$ is confirmed.

  - The _genesis identifier_ $\GenesisID$ of the ledger for which this transaction is valid.
 The $\GenesisID$ is optional.